mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-03-Thursday_sequence_analysis.md

 conda create -n seqanal
 conda activate seqanal
 ```
 Sometimes Conda can run into issues with outdated metadata.
-It might make life easier if you clear the Conda cache.
+It might make life easier if you clear the Conda cache and tell Conda want channels to look at as default

 ```
 conda clean --all
+conda config --add channels bioconda conda config --add channels conda-forge conda config --set channel_priority strict ⁠
 ```

 Let's create and use a directory for these example analyses: